-- If there is an available DHCP server in your local area network, the IP address is obtained automatically.
-Otherwise, set IP address manually (page 50). - For some Internet service providers, you may have to set the individual network configuration manually.
-In this case, see page 50. - Pioneer is not responsible for any malfunction of the player due to communication error/ malfunctions associated with your network connection and/or your connected equipment.
+- LAN on the player's front panel display lights when there is an active local area network (LAN) connection (page 13). - If there is an available DHCP server in your local area network, the IP address is obtained automatically.
+Otherwise, set IP address manually (page 48). - For some Internet service providers, you may have to set the individual network configuration manually.
+In this case, see page 48. - Pioneer is not responsible for any malfunction of the player due to communication error/malfunctions associated with your network connection and/or your connected equipment.
 Please contact your Internet service provider or network device manufacturer.